-Blackboard supports five primary browsers for Learn releases.
+Blackboard supports four primary browsers for Learn releases.
 Links to the vendor sites for the browsers are included in this topic.

 Run the browser checker to see whether Blackboard Learn supports your browser.